Easy wooded trails with rolling hills and a meandering stream.

 Really nice short trail plus the option to continue on into the conservation area to up the mileage.

-In addition to an off-leash dog park near the trailhead, the main area of Thompson Park contains a lake, a small zoo, playground, and picnic areas.
+In addition to an off-leash dog park near the trailhead, the main area of Thompson Park contains a lake, an animal haven, playground, and picnic areas.

 Map:

-Usually nice large printed maps in the trail kiosk or print ahead in case.
+Sometimes there are large printed maps in the trail kiosk, or print ahead in case.
+Follow along on your smartphone with our Interactive Map link above.

 Parking: N40° 20.071′ W74° 26.135′